aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-configure-pc.md

 tags = ["tutorial", "initialize", "ParallelCluster"]
 +++

-Now that you installed AWS ParallelCluster and created a default configuration, you can create a configuration file to build a simple HPC system.
+Now that you installed AWS ParallelCluster and set up the foundation, you can create a configuration file to build a simple HPC system.
 This file is generated in your home directory.

 Generate the cluster with the following settings:

 - Head-node and compute nodes: [c5.xlarge instances](https://aws.amazon.com/ec2/instance-types/).
 You can change the instance type if you like, but you may run into EC2 limits that may prevent you from creating instances or create too many instances.
-- In ParallelCluster 2.9 or above, we will support multiple instance types and multiple queues, but in this lab, we will only create one instance type and one queue.
+- In ParallelCluster 2.9 or above, we will support multiple instance types and multiple queues.
 - We use a [placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster) in this lab.
 A placement group will sping up instances close together inside one physical data center in a single Availability Zone to maximize the bandwidth and reduce the latency between instances.
 - In this lab, the cluster has 0 compute nodes when starting and maximum size set to 8 instances.
 AWS ParallelCluster will grow and shrink between the min and max limits based on the cluster utilization and job queue backlog.
 - A [GP2 Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) volume will be attached to the head-node then shared through NFS to be mounted by the compute nodes on */shared*.
 It is generally a good location to store applications or scripts.
 Keep in mind that the */home* directory is shared on NFS as well.